skibblenybbles/jquery-platinum/README.md

 `$.ajax()` with hard-coded values `dataType === true` and `cache === true`.
 According to jQuery's documentation, the provided `$.getScript()` sets `cache` to `false`, so this is probably a better choice for loading scripts asynchronously in most cases.
-It returns the resulting promise from calling `$.ajax()`, so you can hook a load callback by calling the return value's `done()` method.
+It returns the resulting promise from calling `$.ajax()`, so you can register a load callback by calling the return value's `done()` method.

 #### Parameters